andreyk-code/roamjs-finance/README.md

   s.type = "text/javascript";
   document.getElementsByTagName("head")[0].appendChild(s);
 };
-addFinanceScript("crypto-bar");
+addFinanceScript("crypto-price-table");
 ```

 2. Restart your browser page or roam/js for the script to activate

 ## Features

-### Crypto-Bar
+### Crypto Price Table

-This creates a bar of crypto currency prices at the top of any "daily page" that gets opened up.
-The bar updates with new prices every 30 seconds and will change from green/red depending on if the price went up/down since the previous value.
+This creates a table of crypto currency prices at the top of any "daily page".
+The table updates with new prices every 30 seconds and will change from green/red depending on if the price went up/down since the previous value.

 The following coin tickers and currencies are supported: